Table of Contents

-The Lord condemns the inequities of the false prophets who deceive the people.
-And He speaks judgment upon them.
-He declares that they are selfish and think only of their gain and profit.
-In favoring the rich, they refuse to expose the immoral state of the people.
-And they fail to rebuke the sins of His children (Micah 3:5).
+The Lord condemned the inequities of the false prophets who deceived the people.
+And He spoke judgment upon them.
+He declared that they were selfish and think only of their gain and profit.
+In favoring the rich, they refused to expose the immoral state of the people.
+And they failed to rebuke the sins of His children (Micah 3:5).

-The false prophets should warn God’s children of coming disaster and the need for forsaking their evil ways.
-But instead, they affirm there is nothing to fear.
-God judges them saying, “Because with lies you have made the heart of the righteous sad, whom I have not made sad; and you have strengthened the hands of the wicked, so that he does not turn from his wicked way to save his life” (Ezekiel 13:22).
+The false prophets should have warned God’s children of coming disaster and the need for forsaking their evil ways.
+But instead, they affirmed there is nothing to fear.
+God judged them saying, “Because with lies you have made the heart of the righteous sad, whom I have not made sad; and you have strengthened the hands of the wicked, so that he does not turn from his wicked way to save his life” (Ezekiel 13:22).

 Prophets who try and give a false sense of security in spite of sin and disobedience, when God has declared that sin is about to reap its consequences, are resounding Satan’s first lie that was told by the serpent in the Garden of Eden, “Ye shall not surely die” (Genesis 3:4).
 Satan challenged the truthfulness of God’s command by an obvious lie, for which reason the Son of God was correct in calling him the father of lies (John 8:44).